hpiwowar/citation11k/analysis/stats.md

 #### Comparison to Piwowar et al 2007

-We ran two modified analyses to attempt to reproduce the findings of [Piwowar 2007].
-First, we used a subset with roughly the same inclusion criteria as Piwowar 2007 -- studies on cancer, with humans, published prior to 2003 -- and the same regression coefficients: publication date, impact factor, and whether the corresponding author's address is in the USA.
+We ran two modified analyses to attempt to reproduce the findings of (Piwowar _et. al._ 2007).
+First, we used a subset with roughly the same inclusion criteria as (Piwowar _et. al._ 2007) -- studies on cancer, with humans, published prior to 2003 -- and the same regression coefficients: publication date, impact factor, and whether the corresponding author's address is in the USA.